pachyderm/pachyderm/doc/deployment/deploy_custom.md

 Pachyderm includes `pachctl deploy custom` for creating customized deployments for cloud providers or on-premises use.
-Typically, you customize a deployment by running the command with the `--dry-run` flag. with the command's standard output directed into a series of customization scripts or a file for editing.
+Typically, you customize a deployment by running the command with the `--dry-run` flag.
+The command's standard output is directed into a series of customization scripts or a file for editing.

 This document covers using `pachctl deploy custom ... --dry-run` to create a manifest for a custom, on-premises deployment.
 We won't directly address automating your deployment by means of customization scripts,